Get Involved

 Safety Boat

-Safety Boat volunteers work closely with Paddle Trip Leaders and Lead Safety Boat volunteers.
+Safety Boat volunteers work closely with Paddle Trip Leaders and TRK staff to ensure a safe, fun experience on the river.

 Safety Boat volunteers help to guide our paddle trips and ensure the safety and comfort of our guests and fellow adventurers!
 These volunteers should be engaging and willing to answer questions both on land and on the water as well as speak to Tualatin Riverkeepers history, mission, and current projects.
 It is important to be able to approach paddlers with a variety of experience levels during these events.
 Current first aid and CPR are a must, we will provide this certification through our training programming.